dh-trier/DistantReading/HOWTO.md

 ## From the TEI ELTeC Files to the TextGrid Objects

-1. The original TEI files are located in the input folder.
+1. The original TEI files are located in the <a href="https://github.com/dh-trier/DistantReading/tree/master/2020-June/input">"input" folder</a>.
 Each language constitutes a subfolder there. <a href="https://github.com/dh-trier/DistantReading/tree/master/2020-June/input">See input folder in the GitHub repository</a>.
-2. The python script 1_extract_metadata.py needs to be called for each language corpus (<a href="https://github.com/dh-trier/DistantReading/blob/master/2020-June/1_extract_metadata.py">see script in the GitHub repository</a>).
+2. The **python script 1_extract_metadata.py** needs to be called for each language corpus (<a href="https://github.com/dh-trier/DistantReading/blob/master/2020-June/1_extract_metadata.py">see script in the GitHub repository</a>).
-3. The python script 1_extract_metadata.py outputs a table in a TSV format, which contains all the metadata of each language corpus.
+3. The **python script 1_extract_metadata.py outputs a table in a TSV format**, which contains all the metadata of each language corpus.
 In this files, the rows are texts, and the columns are metadata fields.
 These files are saved by the script in the <a href="https://github.com/dh-trier/DistantReading/tree/master/2020-June/metadata">folder "metadata" (see in GitHub)</a>.
-4. The python script 2_build_tgrfiles.py needs to be called for each language.
+4. The **python script 2_build_tgrfiles.py** needs to be called for each language.
 It takes the metadata table in the "metadata" subfolder and creates the necessary XML files that describe the corpora and the files as TextGrid objects.
 These files are saved in <a href="https://github.com/dh-trier/DistantReading/tree/master/2020-June/output">the "output" folder (see in GitHub)</a>.
 Specifically, it creates following files:
-    1. It creates the collection files (<a href="https://github.com/dh-trier/DistantReading/tree/master/2020-June/output">ELTeC.collection and ELTeC.collection.meta, see in GitHub</a>)
+    1. It creates the **collection files** (<a href="https://github.com/dh-trier/DistantReading/tree/master/2020-June/output">ELTeC.collection and ELTeC.collection.meta, see in GitHub</a>)
-    2. It creates the aggregation files for each language corpus (<a href="https://github.com/dh-trier/DistantReading/tree/master/2020-June/output">-ENG.aggregation and -ENG.aggregation.metadata, see in GitHub</a>)
+    2. It creates the **aggregation files for each language corpus** (<a href="https://github.com/dh-trier/DistantReading/tree/master/2020-June/output">-ENG.aggregation and -ENG.aggregation.metadata, see in GitHub</a>)
-    3. It creates the work files for each text (<a href="https://github.com/dh-trier/DistantReading/tree/master/2020-June/output/ELTeC/ENG/ENG001">ENG001.work and ENG001.work.metadata, see in GitHub</a>)
+    3. It creates the **work files for each text** (<a href="https://github.com/dh-trier/DistantReading/tree/master/2020-June/output/ELTeC/ENG/ENG001">ENG001.work and ENG001.work.metadata, see in GitHub</a>)
-    4. It creates the edition files for each text (<a href="https://github.com/dh-trier/DistantReading/tree/master/2020-June/output/ELTeC/ENG/">ENG001.edition and ENG001.edition.metadata, see in GitHub</a>)
+    4. It creates the **edition files for each text** (<a href="https://github.com/dh-trier/DistantReading/tree/master/2020-June/output/ELTeC/ENG/">ENG001.edition and ENG001.edition.metadata, see in GitHub</a>)
-    5. It creates the item files for each text (<a href="https://github.com/dh-trier/DistantReading/tree/master/2020-June/output/ELTeC/ENG/ENG001">ENG001.work and ENG001.work.metadata, see in GitHub</a>)
+    5. It creates the **item files for each text** (<a href="https://github.com/dh-trier/DistantReading/tree/master/2020-June/output/ELTeC/ENG/ENG001">ENG001.work and ENG001.work.metadata, see in GitHub</a>)
 5. Once these files are created, they map the structure that TextGrid requires for the import.

 ## Import through Kolibri into TextGrid